Freestanding Tents on Long Trails: Convenience at a Cost?

 However, weighing the pros and cons before deciding if a freestanding tent is right for your trek is essential.

-Choosing the Best Freestanding Tent for You
+Selecting the Ideal Freestanding Tent for Thru-Hiking

 When choosing the right freestanding tent, there are several factors to consider; first and foremost, you need to decide on the size tent you need.